FAQ

 General Requirements For All Divisions

-• Have a DOT physical
+• Must have a DOT physical

 • Must be able to pass a drug test